srmainwaring/asv_wave_sim/gz-marine/src/gui/plugins/waves_control/README.md

 This example shows how to create a GUI system plugin.

-Ignition Gazebo supports any kind of Ignition GUI plugin (`ignition::gui::Plugin`).
-Gazebo GUI plugins are a special type of Ignition GUI plugin which also have access to entity and component updates coming from the server.
+Gazebo Sim supports any kind of Gazebo GUI plugin (`ignition::gui::Plugin`).
+Gazebo GUI plugins are a special type of GUI plugin which also have access to entity and component updates coming from the server.